kwkin/WAVE/README.md

 # WAVE
 The Weather Auditory and Visual Environment seeks to integrate 3D audio and visuals of weather on a virtual globe.
-Weather is presented in an interactive wy using overlays and positional audio which varies on weather conditions and intensity.
+Weather is presented in an interactive way using overlays and positional audio which varies on weather conditions and intensity.

 ![Desktop Application Sample](/img/sample1.png)
 ![Panel Features](/img/sample2.png)